Ludwinic1/purviewautomation/docs/index.md

                             auth=auth)
 ```
 !!! important
     Make sure the user or entity is assigned the Collection Admin role to a collection in Purview.
 The below examples assume the role is assigned at the root collection level (yourpurviewaccountname collection).
-For more info, see: see: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions).
+For more info, see: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions).

 <br>